Display Warming Cabinet

 A good deal of heat was being lost through the cabinet walls and this was the reason for the uneven shelf temperatures.
 Our client was assembling for heaters to each shelf in order to heat the large area.

 Since the product needed to be such a small size, there was very little room for the heater.
 A space of 1.8" (46mm) x 7.5" (190mm) x .8" (20mm) is all that was available for a heater in the most desired product configuration.
-To accomodate 1400 watts @ 240 volts and squeeze in safety devices would be difficult - especially with adequate electrical spacings for CE approval.
+To accommodate 1400 watts @ 240 volts and squeeze in safety devices would be difficult - especially with adequate electrical spacings for CE approval.

 Solutions and Their Impact